-First major outside send-out Parents are contacted, requesting an interview with the Deputy Principal (Student Care).
+First major outside send-out Parents are contacted, requesting an interview with the Dean of Students or Dean of Operations.
 The student is suspended from the College for one day.
-Second major outside send-out Parents are contacted, requesting an interview with the Deputy Principal (Student Care).
+Second major outside send-out Parents are contacted, requesting an interview with the Dean of Students or Dean of Operations.
 The student is suspended from the College for one day.
-Third major outside send-out Parent interview with the Deputy Principal (Student Care).
+Third major outside send-out Parent interview with the Dean of Students or Dean of Operations.
 Withdrawn by parents or permanently excluded from the College.